Signed Law

 HB 570 — App Store Accountability Act

 Similar to Texas/Utah model — app store focused, "commercially reasonable" verification.
 Requires developers to associate minor accounts with parent accounts.
 AG enforcement only, no private right of action. $10,000/violation after 45-day cure.
+HB 977 (signed May 15, 2026) pushed the effective date back a full year to July 1, 2027 and amended the act to let developers rely on app-store-supplied age and parental-consent signals, adding a "family account" exception.

 Ageless Linux: NONCOMPLIANT